davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

     --8<-- "includes/standalone-apps-explanation.md"

     Open your `app.config.ts` file and add at least the core provider to the `providers` section.
 If you want to set metadata in each route's `data` using Angular's `Router`, add the routing provider too.
-In order to set some standard `<meta>`s, let's add the standard provider.
+In order to set some standard `<meta>`s, let's add the [standard module] provider.

     ```typescript
     export const appConfig: ApplicationConfig = {